 In English, the Evil Pea visited our classrooms and caused havoc; stealing our rugs, taping Bertie owl to the whiteboard and spreading toilet roll all over the floor.
 We were shocked!
 This led to lots of writing to the Evil Pea and we even created a new story for Supertato set in our classroom based on what had happened.

-On Friday, we started to feel the impact of Summer.
-It was the hottest day of the year so far!
-We talked about sun safety; making sure we applied lots of suncream, wore hats, drank lots of water and stayed out of the sun at the hottest part of the day.
-We managed to keep cool playing outside in a large water area we created.
+This week, we have really started to feel the impact of Summer.
+The days have been very hot!
+We have talked about sun safety; making sure we apply lots of suncream, wear hats, drink lots of water and stay out of the sun at the hottest part of the day.
+Please make sure your child has a hat and suncream in school so we can reapply at lunchtime.

 Week 1- What is a hero?

 Welcome back everyone!
 On Monday, children came to school dressed as a hero.
 It was great to see the variety of people that we believe are heroes.
-These included superheroes like Spiderman, Superman and Batgirl but ordinary people too, like a teacher, vet, scientist, nurse, doctor and DHL driver.
+These included superheroes like Spiderman, Supergirl and Captain America but ordinary people too, like a vet, nurse, doctor and FED Ex employee.
 Thank you for your discussions at home as a family.

 This definition will be reviewed each week as we move through our topic and learn about different people who help us.